Haemolytic Uraemic Syndrome (HUS) and infection by

 It can cause neurological complications (such as seizure, stroke and coma) in 25% of HUS patients and chronic renal sequelae, usually mild, in around 50% of survivors.
 EHEC or STEC is a severe strain of E. coli bacterium that is commonly found in the gut of animals, mainly ruminants.
 EHEC produces toxins, known as verotoxins or Shiga-like toxins because of their similarity to the toxins produced by Shigella dysenteriae.
 They can cause severe foodborne disease.
 STEC is transmitted to humans primarily through consumption of contaminated foods, such as raw or undercooked ground meat products and raw milk, contaminated water, direct contact with animals or contact with infected people.
 Symptoms of disease include abdominal cramps and diarrhoea, which may be bloody.
 Fever and vomiting may also occur.

-Epidemiological Alert: Haemolytic Uraemic Syndrome (HUS) and infection by Enterohaemorrhagic E. coli (EHEC) (Published on 28 June 2011)
+28 June 2011: Haemolytic Uraemic Syndrome (HUS) and infection by Enterohaemorrhagic E. coli (EHEC) – situation

 Since epidemiological week 23, the number of new HUS and non-HUS STEC cases has declined significantly in the European Union states.
 Nevertheless, the cumulative number of cases from Germany continues to rise, primarily owing to delays in notification.
 Investigations conducted by the German authorities indicate that the vehicle of the bacterium responsible for the outbreak, is bean and seed sprouts.